geospace-code/georinex/README.md

 * File: NetCDF4 (subset of HDF5), with `zlib` compression.
 This yields orders of magnitude speedup in reading/converting RINEX data and allows filtering/processing of gigantic files too large to fit into RAM.
-* In-memory: Xarray.
+* In-memory: Xarray.Dataset.
 This allows all the database-like indexing power of Pandas to be unleashed.

 ## Install